911 Emergency Services Architecture

 3. Cisco Emergency Responder group A determines that endpoint A3 is located in Cisco Emergency Responder group B's tracking domain, so it redirects the call to a route pattern that points to Unified CM cluster B.

-4. Unified CM cluster A sends the call to Unified CM cluster B.
+4. Unified CM cluster A sends the call to Unified CM cluster B over a SIP trunk or an intercluster trunk.

 5. Unified CM cluster B sends the call to Cisco Emergency Responder group B for redirection.

-6. Cisco Emergency Responder group B identifies the ERL and ELIN associated with endpoint A3's location and redirects the call to Unified CM cluster B. The calling number is transformed into the ELIN associated with the ERL of endpoint A3, and the called number is modified to route the call to the proper gateway.
+6. Cisco Emergency Responder group B identifies the ERL and ELIN associated with endpoint A3's location (based on calling party number) and redirects the call to Unified CM cluster B. The calling number is transformed into the ELIN associated with the ERL of endpoint A3, and the called number is modified to route the call to the proper gateway.

 7. Unified CM cluster B routes the call according to the new called number information obtained from Cisco Emergency Responder group B.